 Material Sight was presented to the public via two solo exhibitions installations, the first at the Northern Gallery for Contemporary Art (NGCA) in Sunderland in March 2018 and the second at Arts Catalyst Centre for Art, Science and Technology, London in June of the same year.
 Within both spaces, Crisp created a landscape of image and sound, using scaffolding structures built into the fabric of the buildings.
 The sound from the four high-definition films within the installation was edited into a single, embodied soundscape that immersed the viewer as they moved around the space or sat on one of the seven, purpose-built steel benches fabricated for the exhibition.

 To accompany the exhibition KOSMICA: Ethereal Things

-, a major event exploring our intimate human connection with particle physics and the physics of the universe, takes place on June 15.
-Attendees will experience impossible situations, encounter the mysterious realm of subatomic physics, and unravel the cosmic web through experiments, performances, music and poetics.
+, a major event exploring our intimate human connection with particle physics and the physics of the universe, took place on June 15 2018.
+Attendees encountered impossible situations and the mysterious realm of subatomic physics, through experiments, performances, music and poetics.

 ABOUT THE ARTIST

 Fiona Crisp is an artist known for creating installations of large-scale photographs that question the presence of the photographic object as an unstable and deeply equivocal phenomenon.
 Her projects have been created by spending intensive periods of time in particular locations.
 Previous projects have included working in the Early Christian catacombs of Rome, and in a Second World War underground military hospital.
 Crisp studied at the Slade School of Fine Art and has exhibited both nationally and internationally.
 The project Material Sight has been supported by a Leverhulme Research Fellowship.
 Crisp's work is held by several national collections of contemporary art, including Tate, the British Council, Arts Council and Government Art Collection.
 Her work is represented by Matt's Gallery, London.